Time to Play and Overcome Your Fears

 For example, it means we can practise the art of presenting from our desks.
 Of course we need good content but it’s usually thinking about presenting that puts most people off.

-So, when you are running through your presentation from start to finish, imagine it all working out well.
+With everything going on, this visualistaion exercise will help boost your confience.
+When you are reading through your presentation to your clients, or preparing to present online to your networking group on a zoom call, imagine it all working out well.
 This will work wonders for your self-belief, confidence and your presentation.

 Build your confidence by thinking it will work out, in your mind, see it all working out well.
 Try it!
 Take time to practise this.
-Over and over again, so you’re building a new way of thinking instead and your fears will dissipate.
+Over and over again, so you’re creating new neural pathways and building a new way of thinking instead and your fears will dissipate.

-Go out there with a child-like fascination of the world and see things for the first time again.
+Enjoy having a child-like fascination of the world and see things for the first time again.
 In all its wonder.
-Play.

 Be without fear, well, only the two you were born with!